Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenarioApi.md

 - **Accept**: Not defined

-## setScenarioDefaultSecurity
+## removeUserFromScenario

-> ScenarioSecurity setScenarioDefaultSecurity(organizationId, workspaceId, scenarioId, body)
+> removeUserFromScenario(organizationId, workspaceId, scenarioId, userId)

-set the Scenario default security
+Remove the specified user from the given Scenario

 ### Example